singhalshikha518/Astuto---NLP-Problem-Statement/README.md

  Out of alll three Approaches KeyBert Gave good results.

+ Step 4: Sentiment - Extracted Sentiment of the reviews using Spacy Text Blob.
+For code please have a look at Sentiment.ipynb

- Step 4: Output - Saved the output data frames as Excel File in Output Folder.
+ Step 5: Output - Saved the output data frames as Excel File in Output Folder.